 Brusha, Brusha, Brusha…

 On to toothpaste.
 Oh, the dreaded toothpaste.
 I knew I was going to have to succumb to donning a beauty chef’s hat.
 The basic alternatives I’d heard about – namely salt and baking soda – both taste horrific.
 Which left me no choice but to mix a bunch of stuff together into a palatable and serviceable concoction.
 To the internet I went, researching like a fiend.
-And then to the brewery supplies store bthe cheapest place to purchase these items – you’ll pay up to five times more at a health food store I went purchasing things like “calcium carbonate” and “bentonite clay powder” (a flavor-influencer + vitamin supplement and a wine clarifier respectively).
+And then to the brewery supplies store cthe cheapest place to purchase these items – you’ll pay up to five times more at a health food store I went purchasing things like calcium carbonate and bentonite clay powder (a flavor-influencer/vitamin supplement and a wine clarifier respectively).
 Of course I wasn’t at all surprised that my homemade remedy called for baking soda.
+Definitely being punked.

 The toothpaste recipe also claimed to cure cavities, eliminate cold-sensitivity, and whiten your teeth, on top of doing the regular cleaning job.
 I was skeptical.
 As long as the stuff did at least as well as the Aquafresh and Colgate I’d been using for years, I’d get onboard.
 To the “what’s that?” ingredients listed above, I added cinnamon, clove powder, coconut oil, baking soda, and vodka (far more shelf-stable than water).
 It turned into a brown paste the consistency of cookie dough before I shoved it into dispensing tubes.